CURENT/andes/docs/source/tutorial.rst

     andes plot ieee14_syn_out.npy 0 44

-In this command, ``ande splot`` is a plotting tool for TDS output files.
+In this command, - ``ande splot`` is a plotting command for TDS output files.
 ``ieee14_syn_out.npy`` is data file name. ``0`` is the index of ``Time`` for the x-axis. ``44`` is the index of ``omega Syn 1``.